 Is the work occurring outside of the Rayburn Building on South Capitol Street part of this project?

 Yes, the Rayburn Horseshoe drive is directly above the garage on the east side of the Rayburn Building.
-Repairs are required to the waterproofing joints to prevent water intrusion and further deterioration to the highest levels of the garage.
+Repairs were completed to the waterproofing joints to prevent water intrusion.
+The snow-melting system was also replaced below the asphalt for adverse weather conditions.

 What are the benefits of the project?